-The Equipment Leasing & Finance Foundation (the Foundation) releases the June 2020 Monthly Confidence Index for the Equipment Finance Industry (MCI-EFI) today.
+The Equipment Leasing & Finance Foundation (the Foundation) releases the June 2020 Monthly Confidence Index for the Equipment Finance Industry (MCI-EFI) by way of the COVID-19 Impact Survey.
 The index reports a qualitative assessment of both the prevailing business conditions and expectations for the future as reported by key executives from the $900 billion equipment finance sector.
 Overall, confidence in the equipment finance market increased to 45.8, up from the May index of 25.8.

 The Foundation also releases highlights of the COVID-19 Impact Survey of the Equipment Finance Industry, a monthly survey of industry leaders designed to track the impact of the coronavirus pandemic on the equipment finance industry.
 From 98 survey responses collected from June 1-11, results show that 92% of equipment finance companies have offered payment deferrals.
 82% of companies expect that the default rate will be greater in 2020 than in 2019.
 A majority (81%) of companies have not furloughed or laid off employees.
 Comments from survey respondents follow MCI-EFI survey comments below, and additional survey results are available at www.leasefoundation.